 Claims of sexual and institutional abuse have been notoriously difficult to prosecute.
 RCT was the first law firm to devise and negotiate a Protocol with the State of Victoria for the out-of-court settlement of claims for compensation.
 This Protocol helped claimants pursue compensation and statements of apology, which could otherwise be strenuously resisted in the courts.
 The Protocol was adopted by all State Government departments and the Uniting and Anglican Churches, as well as the Salvation Army.

 Lump sum payments have also been secured under the various Redress Schemes operating in Western Australia, Queensland, Tasmania, and overseas in Ireland.
-The firm lobbied hard along with other advocacy groups such as COIN to establish the landmark Royal Commission into Institutional Responses to Child Sexual Abuse in 2013.
+The firm lobbied hard along with other advocacy groups such as the COIN to establish the landmark Royal Commission into Institutional Responses to Child Sexual Abuse in 2013.

-The firm's clients include child migrants or home children who were illegally and forcibly sent from the United Kingdom and Malta to Australia post-World War II and often raised in orphanages and care; and members of the Stolen Generations of Australian aboriginal and Torres Strait Islands people who were removed from their families by Australian and State Governments between 1909 and 1969.
+The firm's clients also include child migrants or home children who were illegally and forcibly sent from the United Kingdom and Malta to Australia post-World War II and often raised in orphanages and care; and members of the Stolen Generations of Australian aboriginal and Torres Strait Islands people who were removed from their families by Australian and State Governments between 1909 and 1969.
 The firm provides pro bono support to the Care Leavers Australia Network (CLAN), an advocacy and support group for people who grew up in the care of orphanages, children's homes and foster care.